 Current status: deceased

 Galina Nemirovsky is the thirteenth Crimson Dynamo.
-She was once revealed as one of the best graduates of Russia's Federal Dynamo program.
+She was once revealed as one of the best graduates of Russia's Federal Dynamo program, but extremely reckless and innovative with her methods.
 Nemirovsky frequently wears the Mark XIII armor, which is equipped with Dire Wraith technology.
 On at least one occasion, she used another armor (when she and Red Guardian battled Iron Man).
 After the Dire Wraith invasion, Nemirovsky was fired and renamed herself the Ultra-Dynamo.

 Current status: alive

-All the pilots who have worn the Crimson Dynamo armor have been non-super-powered humans, usually with either scientific, espionage or military training.
-The inventor of the armor, Dr. Anton Vanko, possessed a genius-level intellect, with skills as a scientist and engineer.
+All the pilots who have worn the Crimson Dynamo armor have been non-super-powered humans, usually with either scientific, espionage or military training, through some have simply been thugs or people with enough money to afford one.
+The inventor of the armor, Dr. Anton Vanko, possessed a genius-level intellect, with skills as a scientist and engineer, as well as a PhD in electrical engineering.

 The Crimson Dynamo armor enables the wearer to lift over 100 tons under standard operating conditions.
-The armor contains various generic and specialized offensive weaponry.
+The armor contains various generic and specialised offensive weaponry.

 The generic features include:

-Computerized digital communications, including a two-way radio, a phone and an external computer interface.
+Computerised digital communications: including a two-way radio, a phone and an external computer interface.

-Sensors containing radar, sonar, X-ray and magnetic resonance imaging (MRI) capabilities.
-These sensors are enhanced with Dire Wraith technology.
+Sensors: containing radar, sonar, X-ray and magnetic resonance imaging (MRI) capabilities.
+These sensors are enhanced with Dire Wraith technology by later editions.

-Hand-blasters: 1,000,000 volt high-frequency electric emission units mounted on the wrist, capable of projecting a charge 100 feet from the palm of each hand.
+Hand-blasters: 1,000,000 volt high-frequency electric emission units mounted on the wrist, capable of projecting a charge 100 feet from the palm of each hand, strong enough to stun even some of the toughest around.

 Carborundum matrix alloy shielded armor: Three-layer system granting the wearer a degree of invulnerability from extremely harsh environments.

-- Gatling gun: the Dynamo armor which replaced the one neutralized by Iron Man was less sophisticated and had a gatling gun built into the wrist gauntlet to provide additional firepower.
+- Gatling gun: the Dynamo armor which replaced the one neutralised by Iron Man was less sophisticated and had a Gatling gun built into the wrist gauntlet to provide additional firepower to make up for the lack of technological weaponry available.

 - Shoulder rockets: another projectile weapon which was added to the refurbished Dynamo armor was a set of rockets concealed within the rear shoulder assembly of the armor.

-Crimson sputnik: mobile satellite, which can recharge the power resources of the Crimson Dynamo armor via an ultra-frequency laser.
+Crimson sputnik: Mobile satellite, which can recharge the power resources of the Crimson Dynamo armor via an ultra-frequency laser.
 The satellite also functions as a remote control and communications device.
+This was a prototype of a new armor created by Vanko shortly after death, in the hope that if the Soviets were to try and kill him, he could use the armor as well as the satellite to his own survival.

 Matrix generator: the Dynamo armor was capable of being digitally concealed using a belt teleportation-based armor matrix, which allowed an operative to conceal the armor; when needed, the user simply pressed the matrix generator on the belt and the armor would then encase the wearer.